COVID-19 update: We are OPEN. Please read my blog post regarding the coronavirus and how it affects your dogs and cats.

 Obedience training, behavior modification, socialization, counterconditioning, and desensitization involve, feeding your dog often throughout the day.
 This would also cause your puppy to be thirsty and throw off their urination schedule as well.
 As you can see, other protocols would conflict with potty training.
 Therefore some protocols such as potty training are practiced mostly by themselves, while many other protocols may be worked in conjunction with each other.

 It is because of this and many other factors that a dog’s behavior and training must be experienced by the behaviorist and trainer directly, to see what is stressing your dog and causing them anxiety, fear, and stress or why they are behaving in a way that is not desired by the parents.
-Expert behaviorists and trainers need to experience what is going on firsthand with your dog in our care, away from the parents that may be contributing to the underlying behavior problem.
+Expert behaviorists and trainers need to experience what is going on firsthand with your dog in Russell’s care, away from the parents and the home environment that may be contributing to the underlying behavior problem.
 This way we can thoroughly evaluate your dog’s behavior, health, and training and reduce problem behaviors and teach new appropriate behaviors instead.

 It is imperative not to create more fear, anxiety, and stress but instead to work to reduce any underlying fear and build trust, love, connection, confidence, safety, and communication.

-My goal is to educate and teach the dog and family simultaneously, as quickly as possible as you are the ones living with your dog and need to understand how, why, when, and what to do in order to effect change.
+Russell’s goal is to educate and teach the dog and family simultaneously, as quickly as possible as you are the ones living with your dog and need to understand how, why, when, and what to do in order to effect change.
 This is also the most cost-effective method.